-The Responsible Investing Committee (RIC) comprises senior executives including Acadian's CEO, CIO, and CCO.
-The committee convenes to discuss the integration of ESG considerations across Acadian's investment process.
+The Responsible Investing Committee (RIC) convenes to discuss the integration of ESG considerations across Acadian's investment process.
 Examples have included the establishment of a sustainability framework to enhance our UCITS' fund offerings and developing ESG factors within Acadian's quantitative investment model.